 A growing world population and increased food demand have led to increased demands for fertilizer.
 As a result, greater pressure on agricultural production has ensued, which in turn has resulted in an overall increase in fertilizer use.
-The Food and Agricultural Organization (FAO) projected that between 2007/2008 and 2011/2012 the global demand for nitrogen fertilizer would have increased by 1.4%, which equals an increase of 7.3 million metric tons (Mt) for a total of more than 105 million tons (FAO, 2008).
+The Food and Agricultural Organization (FAO) projected that between 2007/2008 and 2011/2012 the global demand for nitrogen (N) fertilizer would have increased by 1.4%, which equals an increase of 7.3 million metric tons (Mt) for a total of more than 105 million tons (FAO 2008).

 When discussing the increased demand for fertilizers, the contribution of urea cannot be underestimated.
-Urea is by far the most widely used fertilizer in crop production (Soh 2001, Stumpe et al., 1984).
-The International Fertilizer Industry Association (IFA) projected the global urea demand to grow from 148.9 Mt in 2010 to 155.3 Mt in 2011 (Heffer and Prud'homme, 2010).
-The United States of America (US) and Canada represent approximately 20% of the global urea market, while urea comprises 30% of US nitrogen fertilizer use (Glibert et al., 2006)
+Urea is by far the most widely used fertilizer in crop production (Soh 2001; Stumpe, Vlek, and Lindsay 1984).
+The International Fertilizer Industry Association (IFA) projected the global urea demand to grow from 148.9 Mt in 2010 to 155.3 Mt in 2011 (Heffer and Prud'homme 2010).
+The United States of America and Canada represent approximately 20% of the global urea market, and urea comprises 30% of U.S. N fertilizer use (Glibert et al. 2006).

 The growth in fertilizer use for food production has also increased fears of environmental pollution.
-If nitrogen is applied in quantities exceeding the amount used by the crop, it can be lost to the environment.
-One of the disadvantages of urea fertilizer is that when surface applied it can be lost to the environment as gaseous ammonia (Stumpe et al., 1984) affecting the nitrogen use efficiency and subsequently crop yields.
-Global ammonia emissions have been estimated to be around 50 million tons of nitrogen (N) per year (Asman 1992; Shlesinger and Hartley 1992; Bouwman et al., 1997).
+If N is applied in quantities exceeding the amount used by the crop, it can be lost to the environment.
+One of the disadvantages of urea fertilizer is that when surface applied it can be lost to the environment as gaseous ammonia (Stumpe, Vlek, and Lindsay 1984), affecting the N-use efficiency and subsequently crop yields.
+Global ammonia emissions have been estimated to be around 50 million tons of N per year (Asman 1992; Schlesinger and Hartley 1992; Bouwman and Asman 1997).
 Ammonia emission in Europe alone has been estimated to be approximately 4.5 million tons N per year, mainly coming from animal husbandry and application of synthetic fertilizers (Asman 1992; ECETOC 1994).
-Literature reports ammonia emission of 7% (Goebes et al., 2003; Roe et al., 1998) and 9.5% (Goebes at al., 2003; Battye et al., 1994) for the US, expressed as percentages of the total global ammonia emission.
+Literature reports ammonia emission of 7% (Goebes, Strader, and Davidson 2003; Roe, Strait, and Niederreiter 1998) and 9.5% (Goebes, Strader, and Davidson 2003; Battye et al. 1994) for the U. S. expressed as percentages of the total global ammonia emission.